pulumi/pulumi/docs/metadata.md

-# Mu Metadata
+# Mu Metadata Specification

-This document contains a formal description of Mu's metadata, in addition to the translation process for all current targets.
+This document contains a formal description of Mu's metadata.
+For more details on how this metdata is compiled when targeting various cloud providers, please refer to [the companion design document](targets.md).

-## Specification
+## Overview

-This section includes the specification for Mu's metadata plus its core platform primitives.

 The essential artifact a developer uses to create Stacks and Services is something we call a Mufile.
 It is conventionally named `Mu.yaml`, usually checked into the Workspace, and each single file describes a Stack.
 (Note that